heuristicwondering/convert2BIDS-fMRI/BIDS/Converting to NIfTI and BIDS.md

    + *Coordinate systems and affines ([LINK](https://nipy.org/nibabel/coordinate_systems.html))*
    + *Radiological vs neurological conventions ([LINK](https://nipy.org/neuro_radio_conventions.html))*

-3. *The details of the NIfTI format were produced by the Data Format Working Group, a group existing within the larger NIfTI organizational body [[7]](#7).*
+3. *The details of the NIfTI format were produced by the Data Format Working Group, existing within the larger NIfTI organizational body [[7]](#7).*

-4. *Although some neuroimaging tools support working directly with gzipped NIfTI others do not and files must be unzipped prior to use.*
+4. *Although some neuroimaging tools support working directly with gzipped NIfTI, others do not and files must be unzipped prior to use.*

 ## Software Setup
 TK